garethky/Slice-Mosquito-Direct-Tool-Head/assembly-instructions.md

 I suggest using these settings for the extruder parts:
 * 0.4mm nozzle
 * 0.2mm layer height
-* 3 perimeters (hot melt inserts need some material to melt into)
+* At least 3 perimeters (hot melt inserts need some material to melt into)
 * 20% Gyroid or Grid infill

 # Assembly